Kagebounshin/tictactoe-milestoneProjectNr2/README.md

         The Gameboard has the #fff8e6 color as background, and the box shadow is faded to 65% from the color #000000 (black).

-        The Button wich changes the background of the page has the same background color as the gamboard #fff8e6, and the box shadow is faded to 65% from the color #000000 (black).

         - Tutorial Page

         The background for the tutorial page is set to the #7fc3cc.